WLloydH/FeeEstimator/README.md

 This branch is the get up head for the starting point of the applciaton that is not responsive and  ADA compliant.

 Here is link to image of the page https://bit.ly/3oHLbUC.
 There are no City marking.
 It does not have any of the City Colurs and an infromational message in red error message(no Add complant)

+The Fee Estimator is an applation that is used by thousands of Citizens to estimate the cost of permitting in the City of Clearwater/